2015 Buriram United F.C. season

-The 2015 season is Buriram United's fourth season in the Thai Premier League.
-The club enters the season as the TPL Champion, and will participate in the Thai Premier League, FA Cup, League Cup, Kor Royal Cup and the AFC Champions League.
+The 2015 season was Buriram United's fourth season in the Thai Premier League.
+The club entered the season as the TPL Champion, and participated in the Thai Premier League, FA Cup, League Cup, Kor Royal Cup and the AFC Champions League.
 The season covers the period from 20 December 2014 to 26 December 2015.

 This is Buriram United's name changing.